brightin/pottery/README.md

 ### 3. Parse the translation files

-Pottery can scan the translation files from step 2 into a dictionary with the form: `{"Original String" "Translated string"}`.
+Pottery parses the translation files from step 2 into a dictionary with the form: `{"Original String" "Translated string"}`.

 ``` clojure
 (pottery/read-po-file (io/resource "gettext/es.po"))
 => {"Hello" "Hola"}
 ```

-These can act as dictionaries for you translation function in step 0.
+These can act as dictionaries for your translation function in step 0.

 ### 4. Repeat!

 Whenever strings change in the codebase, re-scan at will as in step 1.
 This will replace the old template file, ensuring changed strings are changed, and removed strings are removed.
-Next merge that new template file in the translation files from step 2.
+Next merge that new template file in the translation files.
 In Poedit you can achieve this by going to *Catalog -> Update from POT file*.
 After saving in Poedit you can also purge deleted strings from the po file via *Catalog -> Purge Deleted Translations*.
 You translation files are now in sync!

 ## Gettext features